mitogen-hq/mitogen/docs/index.rst

 ###################

-The package's main feature is enabling your Python program to bootstrap and communicate with new Python programs under its control running on remote machines, **using only an existing installed Python interpreter and SSH client**, something that by default can be found on almost all contemporary machines in the wild.
+The package's main feature is enabling your Python program to bootstrap and communicate with new copies of itself under its control running on remote machines, **using only an existing installed Python interpreter and SSH client**, something that by default can be found on almost all contemporary machines in the wild.
 To accomplish bootstrap, econtext uses a single 500 byte